pulumi/registry/themes/default/content/registry/packages/aws/installation-configuration.md

 Make sure to replace `<your-environment-name>` with the name of the ESC environment you created in the previous steps.

 You can test that your configuration is working by running the `pulumi preview` command.
-This will deploy your AWS resources using the dynamically generated credentials in your environment file.
+This will validate that your AWS resources can be deployed using the dynamically generated credentials in your environment file.

 {{< notes type="info" >}}
 Make sure that your local environment does not have AWS credentials configured before running this command.
 You can check by running something like the `aws s3 ls` command which should return the following: